arya-analytics/cesium/README.md

 ## Use Case

-Cesium is tailored towards a specific class of time series data:
+Cesium is tailored towards a specific class of time-series data:

 1. Regular - samples are taken at specific, known intervals.
 Cesium will not work well with data that arrives at unpredictable intervals.